mattbostock/kasper/_posts/2014-03-30-git-markdown.md

 Note that the `-v` commandline switch stands for 'verbose'; when specified with the 'commit' command, Git will show you a *diff* of the changes you have made beneath your commit message.

 Git will keep asking you which hunks you would like to stage until you've either pressed `q`, or, accepted or rejected all of the changes since your last commit.

+You'll then need to enter your commit message as normal and you're done.